 The middle of nowhere

 This is where Harald Wüsthof, one of the two managing partners of the premium knife manufacturer from Solingen, found his personal happiness: Gwen Spratling-Wüsthof.
-Together with the other members of the Spratling clan, they run a ranch on 130,000 acres, the equivalent of 526 square kilometers.
-That is a fifth of the area of the Saarland and significantly larger than the urban area of Cologne, with 405 square kilometers, the third largest urban district in Germany.
+Together with the other members of the Spratling clan, they run a ranch on 130,000 acres, the equivalent of 526 square kilometres.
+That is a fifth of the area of the Saarland and significantly larger than the urban area of Cologne, with 405 square kilometres, the third largest urban district in Germany.

 “It's so very different from Solingen,” he says with a laugh.
 “And that's why I enjoy being in my second home just as much as in my real home.
 A really good mix. "

 For a similarly wide view you have to climb a hill in Solingen.
 And they are pretty steep there.
 Instead, the valleys are cut all the deeper.
 Together with the abundant rainfall, this was precisely the locational advantage for the industry that made the city in the Bergisches Land world famous as a city of blades.
 Streams and rivers were dammed up and grindstones, small hammer mills and other mechanical devices were operated with the power of water.
 This is how the Kotten came into being, which at that time were, so to speak, simple factories.
 Today one would rather speak of workshops.
 By 1814 there were around 120 of them.
 One of them was WÜSTHOFs Kotten in the Weinsberg valley.

 But even then, people were struggling with the limited space.
 Hard work, craftsmanship and perseverance, the mainspring of the expansion, soon made the Kotten and the valley too narrow.
 In 1867 they finally moved into new premises in Solingen, and the range was also expanded to include pocket knives.
 The world of WÜSTHOF knives was then really expanded with the overseas export business: In 1881 Robert Wüsthof, just 23, travelled to